jtobin/jtobin.github.io/_posts/2016-10-26-comonadic-mcmc.md

 A quick-and-dirty answer for the first case is to just use dynamic typing when storing the values.
 It works and is easy, but of course is subject to the standard caveats.
-I use a function called `unsafeFromDyn` to convert dynamically-typed values back to a typed form, so you can gage the safety of all this for yourself.
+I use a function called `unsafeFromDyn` to convert dynamically-typed values back to a typed form, so you can gauge the safety of all this for yourself.

 For the second case, I just use the `ST` monad, along with manual state